jrnold/r4ds-exercise-solutions/docs/EDA.md

 <img src="EDA_files/figure-html/unnamed-chunk-19-1.png" width="70%" style="display: block; margin: auto;" />

+#### Exercise 4 {.exercise}

-4. One problem with box plots is that they were developed in an era of much smaller datasets and tend to display a prohibitively large number of “outlying values”.
-One approach to remedy this problem is the letter value plot.
-Install the **lvplot** package, and try using `geom_lv()` to display the distribution of price vs cut.
-What do you learn?
+> One problem with box plots is that they were developed in an era of much smaller datasets and tend to display a prohibitively large number of ``outlying values''.
+> One approach to remedy this problem is the letter value plot.
+> Install the **lvplot** package, and try using `geom_lv()` to display the distribution of price vs cut.
+> What do you learn?
 How do you interpret the plots?

 The boxes of the letter-value plot correspond to many more quantiles.
 They are useful for larger datasets because

-1. larger datasets can give precise estimates of quantiles beyond the quartiles
+1.  larger datasets can give precise estimates of quantiles beyond the quartiles, and
-2. in expectation, larger datasets should have many more outliers
+2.  in expectation, larger datasets should have more outliers (in absolute numbers).

 The letter-value plot is described in:

 >  Heike Hofmann, Karen Kafadar, and Hadley Wickham.
 2011.
-"Letter-value plots: Boxplots for large data" http://vita.had.co.nz/papers/letter-value-plot.pdf
+"Letter-value plots: Boxplots for large data" <http://vita.had.co.nz/papers/letter-value-plot.pdf>

 ```r